-The bulk optimization feature becomes useful if you’re running the Imagify plugin for the first time and have lots of unoptimized images.
+The bulk optimization feature becomes useful if you run the Imagify plugin for the first time and have many unoptimized images.

 This feature lets you launch bulk image optimization at a go.
 Based on your image sizes, the optimization time will vary.

 Don’t close the browser tab once the bulk optimization is in progress; otherwise, the optimization process will terminate.

 From your WordPress admin area, hover on “Media” from the side menu and click “Bulk Optimization.”

 Here you can launch the bulk optimizer and, with one click, optimize all the media files in your library.

 Media Library and Custom Folder